neo4j-partners/google-deployment-manager-neo4j/README.md

 package installed.
 To make configuration of CC easy, a number of shell add-ons have been installed.

-# A Warning

-Google's launcher documentation isn't great in spots, and there are a bunch of small WTFs.

-POCs:

-* Google Marketplace Ops Team cloud-partner-onboarding@google.com
-* Previous technical POC Emily Bates <emilybates@google.com> who was super helpful, and can answer technical questions, but may have moved on.
-* Tor Ulstein <toruls@google.com> previously copied on threads related to our solution

-Read this entire README carefully, there is a lot of info on gotchas and specific instructions that you won't be able to find via google.

 ## Jinja Gotchas

 Jinja templates in particular are kind of tricky, because sometimes you must reference